Adding and setting a custom resolution using xrandr

 X :1 -configure

-This will generate a file called xorg.conf.new, which we want to move to a more appropriate place:
+This will generate a file called xorg.conf.new, which we want to move:

 mv ~/xorg.conf.new /etc/X11/xorg.conf